Piloumpicou/ADA-Unexpected-Match/project/README.md

 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?
 -->

-How amazing would it be to have your own song played in front of thousands of people (like during Balélec) for the first time and a few weeks later, it figures in the top hits of the summer 2018 although you are absolutely not gifted for music ?!
+How amazing would it be to have your own song played in front of thousands of people for the first time and a few weeks later, it figures in the top hits of the summer 2018 although you are absolutely not gifted for music ?!

-But despite having no artistic talent, we have a few data science analysis skills and would like to use in order to fulfil our dream.
-We will explore the Million Song dataset as well as other ones to find the best ingredients making a song popular.
-Since we are not yet worldwise well-known artists, we will need to work mostly on "unknow" artists having produced popular songs.
+But despite having no artistic talent, we have a few data science analysis skills and would like to use them in order to fulfil our dream.
+We will explore the Million Song Dataset, which contains an impressive selection of songs descriptions.
+We will also correlate it with a few other datasets related to it in order to gather as many features as possible on what makes a song successful.

+In the end, we want to find the best ingredients making a song popular.
+Since we are not yet worldwide well-known artists, we will need to work mostly on "unknown" artists having produced popular songs.

 # Research questions
 <!--